 \subsubsection{Assumptions: Affected Areas}

-An expressive reduction on functional connectivity \citep{padovani2016characterization} and in the presence of functional clusters in areas respective to the secondary associative cortex was observed.
-It is difficult to propose a mechanism or a hypothesis that explains those experimental findings.
-It is known that the Ketamine is a drug able to modulate the activity of a specific ion channel protein, and consequently it may affect the process of polarization and depolarization of neurons that have the molecular target of this drug.
-Possibly those populations of neurons that posses the NMDA receptors are located mainly in areas of the secondary associative cortex, which would explain the observed results.
-Another hypothesis that may be taken into account, is that the administration of the Ketamine was able to compromise the process of communication and transmission of information between several areas of the cortex (process of communication $cortex' \longrightarrow cortex''$).
-Once in the secondary associative cortex the main source of inputs comes from other areas of the cortex, a decrease on the capacity of transmission of stimuli between distinct cortical regions would have a more accentuated effect on secondary associative areas.
+An expressive reduction in functional connectivity \citep{padovani2016characterization} and the presence of functional clusters in areas respective to the secondary associative cortex were observed.
+It is not easy to propose a mechanism or a hypothesis explaining those experimental findings.
+However, it is known that Ketamine is a drug able to modulate the activity of a specific ion channel protein.
+Consequently, it may affect the polarization and depolarization of neurons that have the molecular target of this drug.
+Possibly those populations of neurons that possess the NMDA receptors are located mainly in areas of the secondary associative cortex, which would explain the observed results.
+Another hypothesis that should be considered is that Ketamine compromised the process of communication and transmission of information between several areas of the cortex (the communication process from $cortex' \longrightarrow cortex''$).
+Once in the secondary associative cortex, the primary source of inputs comes from other areas of the cortex; a decrease in the capacity of transmission of stimuli between distinct cortical regions would have a more accentuated effect on secondary associative areas.